untoldwind/alfred2-layout/README.md

 It is multi-screen-able.
 Even though you cannot move windows from one screen to another (yet?) the scripts tries to figure out with screen you mean (depending on the size of the visible area).

+## Additional not for the Mavericks version

+The Mavericks version now additionally support the "layother" keyword that moves and layout the current window to the other/next screen.

+Examples:
+* layother full = Move the current window to the other screen full size
+* layother topleft = Move the current window to the top-left quarter of the other screen
+* ... and so on

 # Screenshots

 ![Screenshot1](https://dl.dropboxusercontent.com/u/3815280/Bildschirmfoto%202013-09-24%20um%2013.54.58.png)